khadakhan/DS-projects/README.md

-# DS-cours
+# data sciense projects
-notebooks from my DS course
+ Here you will find notebooks with my DS projects: